jdohertydev/maison_lavaux/README.md

 - Spence and Gareth, (Code Institute Mentors):
   Spence - for recommended using Django Humanize to add subtle touches of user-friendly functionality and ensured the project adhered to accepted industry standards.
-  Gareth - for getting me to the finish line.
+  Gareth - for getting me to the finishing line.

 - The Code Institute Tutors:
   Their support helped me overcome challenging moments and complete this project successfully.